-Argyle is committed to the highest standards of data security, meaning that we don’t cut corners when it comes to encryption.
+Argyle is committed to the highest standards of data security, meaning that we don’t cut corners when it comes to encrypted data.
 So, how exactly are we keeping our user and customer information safe?

 We enforce strict rules and processes with regard to encryption, authentication, and database access.
 As stewards of our customers’ data, we’ve built a stringent and well-documented system for managing any and all sensitive information.